mailhexu/TB2J/docs/src/wannier.md

 * elements: the magnetic elements
 * prefix_up: prefix for spin up channel of the Wannier90 output
 * prefix_down: prefix for spin down channel of Wannier90 output.
-* rrange: cutoff of supercell box.
-1 1 1 means in each direction, 3 units from -1 to 1 will be considered.
 * emin: the lower limit of the electron energy. (in eV, relative to Fermi energy.)
 * emax: the upper limit of the electron energy.
 Should be close to zero.
 * height:  the smearing